h3jia/bayesfast/README.md

 ## Dependencies

-BayesFast depends on cython, dask, distributed, numdifftools, numpy, scikit-learn and scipy.
+BayesFast depends on cython, numdifftools, multiprocess, matplotlib, numpy, scikit-learn, scipy and threadpoolctl.
 Currently, it is only tested on Linux with Python 3.6.

 ## License